wscnd/node-express-mongoose/README.md

 ## About

-I attended this course that has a great base api design, I tweaked and added more resources to the original config.
+Expanded original repo with authentication to api routes, added more layers of security, generalized models and improved tests.

 ## Env